leahthompson01/Elecretanta/README.md

 # Elecretanta

+# Setup application

-# Install PHP, Composer, and Laravel
+## Install PHP, Composer, and Laravel

 If you don't already have PHP, Composer, and Laravel, use one of the following commands: